Predictions as Surrogates: Revisiting Surrogate Outcomes in the Age of AI: Our Method: Recalibrated PPI

-\end{theorem} Theorem \ref{thm:main} demonstrates two key properties of recalibrated PPI.
-First, if the optimal \rectifier is consistently estimated, meaning $s(X, \hat Y) = s^\star(X,\hat Y) = \E[\nabla\ell_{\theta^\star}(X, Y)|X, \hat Y]$, then matching the efficiency of the optimal PPI estimator from Theorem \ref{thm: efficient PPI}.
+matching the efficiency of the optimal PPI estimator from Theorem \ref{thm: efficient PPI}.
 The second key property is that, even if the optimal \rectifier is inconsistently estimated, i.e. $s(X, \hat Y) \neq s^\star(X, \hat Y)$, recalibrated PPI remains more efficient than the XY-only approach.